lh3/fermikit/README.md

 Running FermiKit twice on the same dataset under the same setting is likely to result in two slightly different assemblies.
 Please see bfc/count.c for the cause in BFC.
 Unitig construction also has a random factor under the multi-threading mode.
-Nonetheless, FermiKit should produce the same calls from the same assembly.
+Nonetheless, FermiKit should call the same variants from the same assembly.

 [zlib]: http://zlib.net